Rab Smith

-Robert Smith (born 29 May 1948) is a Scottish former professional darts player.
+Robert Burdon Smith (29 May 1948 – 17 May 2026) was a Scottish professional darts player.
 He won numerous tournaments in the late 1970s and early 1980s when he was also twice a World Championship quarter-finalist.
 After a particularly successful 1977, his highest world ranking was No. 4 in early 1978.
 Smith retired from professional darts at a relatively young age in 1983 to spend more time with his children.

 Background

 Smith was born in the Dumfriesshire village of Moniaive.
 He is the only son of Robert (a dairyman) and Kathleen Smith, and has a sister also named Kathleen.
 From finishing schooling at Wallace Hall in 1963 he worked in forestry.
 Darts writer Derek Brown in 1981 described Smith as "only 5ft 7in (1.70m) and is wiry with a muscular build one might expect of a woodcutter."

 Smith changed his line of work in 1993 to be a crane operator.
 He continued with this vocation until he took early retirement in 2011.
 He married Doreen and had two children who share the names of his parents, Kathleen and Robert.

 Darts career

 Early years in darts

 Smith was introduced to darts around the age of 9 or 10 by his father.
 Smith told Patrick Chaplin in 2011, "The family lived in a big house in the country and I used to practice and practice."

 He joined a darts team in the Dumfries pub league around the age of 16.
 His inspiration to improve was a local player named Joe Little at another Dumfries pub, The Hole I' The Wa' (The Hole in the Wall)."From the age of sixteen I would go into town to play darts.
 I met Joe Little in the pub and we played darts and he beat me.
 I kept going back and he kept beating me.
 I really wanted to beat him.
 I practiced and practiced and worked on my game, mostly on Saturday lunchtimes and at night because I worked all day.
 I also practiced 12 noon to 1 p.m. most days as well… practice, practice, practice.
 Then all the practice paid off and I beat him."

 In 1973 his ability as a Dumfries county player was quickly recognised by the newly-founded Scottish Darts Association (SDA).
 He debuted for Scotland in the 1973 Home Internationals.
 Smith continued to represent Scotland until he gave up professional darts in the early 1980s.
 He succeeded George Nicol to captain Scotland for five of those years.